We are ICIMOD, a unique intergovernmental institution leading the global effort to protect the pulse ...

 Module 5: Water diplomacy and transboundary cooperation

-Module 6: Operational aspects of water and land management
+Module 6: Operational aspects of water resource management

 We will be incorporating gender equality, disability, and social inclusion (GEDSI) into the overarching content of all the modules and the range of case studies to be presented in them.
 The GEDSI-modified modules and case studies will strengthen participants’ capacity to recognise the specific socio-cultural contexts for, and their identification of, the intersections of forms of social exclusion that impact people’s capacity to manage, withstand, and adapt both within their organisations and the broader community with respect to IRBM.

+The training will take place from 19 August 2022 to 10 September 2022.
 The training will be hybrid; we will have both in-person and online sessions.
 The training will be physically held at the ICIMOD headquarters in Kathmandu.
-Along with the in-person training, a few hours (1–2) will be allocated each day for online presentations.
 The training will include group works, presentations, and interactive sessions.
-During the training in Kathmandu, the participants will travel to the Koshi Basin for an intensive field visit.
+During the training in Kathmandu, the participants will travel to the Koshi basin for an intensive field visit.
 Likewise, after the training in Kathmandu, the participants will fly to Australia for an exposure visit.

 Following this training, the participants will be able to: